maksudc/astro_rewards/README.md

 # Incomplete features

 - Remember me while verification and session association
-- If verification fails exactly what mismatched is not shown currently
+- If verification fails exactly what mismatched( whether accountNumber is invalid or the verification number ) is not shown currently
+- Subscriber creation form
+- Reward Creation form
+- Multitenant support

 # License